TamimiGitHub/faa-sam-demo/100-SOPs.md

 1. Execute the prompt

   ![prompt insert](img/prompt_analyses.png)

+> For the remaining of the workshop, every section will have its dedicated list of prompts that can be retrieved by typing `/<section_number>` in the chat prompt

 The RAG agent will provide:
 - High-level overviews of each system's purpose and functionality